Photo by Fiona Small , 2023

 “(extra)ordinary,” at Burlington, Vermont’s New New Art Studio, was a co-exhibition of Douglas’ ‘Contact Grids’ of objects from his father’s house + studio, and framed ‘constructions’ by Jennifer Koch.
 May 5-13, 2023.
 Seven Days Art Preview

-“Of Gavin,” exhibited at Penny Cluse Café in February 2019, was an homage to Douglas’ younger brother, who died unexpectedly in 2017, through the filter of his possessions, and printed in lith and liquid emulsion.
+“Of Gavin,” exhibited at Penny Cluse Café in February 2019, was an homage to Douglas’ younger brother, who died unexpectedly in 2017, through a study of his possessions, and printed in lith and hand applied silver emulsion.

 “Images of Havana,” at Artspace 106, in Burlington, featured a collection of silver gelatin lith prints of images taken in Cuba in January 2015.
-Selections from “Images of Havana” were exhibited at the Patrick Leahy International Airport and the University of Vermont Medical Center in 2024.
+“Images of Havana” was exhibited at the Patrick Leahy International Airport and the University of Vermont Medical Center in 2024.

-"The Fingerprint Series" at Burlington's Metro Gallery, June & July 2014 was part of a 3-person show entitled “Impressions,” and then exhibited at Champlain College’s President’s Suite in November & December 2014.
+"The Fingerprint Series" at Burlington, Vermont's Metro Gallery, June & July 2014, was part of a 3-person show entitled “Impressions,” and then exhibited at Champlain College’s President’s Suite in November & December 2014.
 Large silver gelatin images of fingerprints were produced entirely through photographic chemical process.
 Seven Days Art Review

-Douglas’ exhibition “(Re)membering,” of March of 2012, involved transforming collected anonymous vintage photographs into hand-made, one of a kind, sepia-toned silver gelatin prints on cotton watercolor paper.
-Antique photographs were re-interpreted and re-contextualized.
+Douglas’ exhibition “(Re)membering,” of March of 2012, re-contextualized collected anonymous vintage photographs into hand-made, one of a kind, sepia-toned silver gelatin prints on cotton watercolor paper.

 In his exhibition “Silver Halides: New Photographs” at Vermont’s Gallery 215 College, in April of 2009, Jordan Douglas presented large-scale triptychs of images from contiguous strips of negatives.
 Seven Days Art Review